-"It's been clear for a long time that teams do not have control of their calendar.
+"It's been clear for a long time that teams do not have control of their calender.
 It was a huge and physically exhausting game on Wednesday, yet one team plays today, while the other plays tomorrow.
 It has always been the case," he continued caustically.

 "A few of our players who played today were tired, because they worked tremendously in the full game against Barcelona.

 "But I don't know why there were others who played today and were tired, yet they were either on the bench, or in the stands, on Wednesday."